Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Proposed Method

-Next, we introduce \textbf{pairwise representation loss}, where we distinguish between correct and negative utterance-template pairs via contrastive learning as to teach how certain semantically similar representations should group together.
-We further interpret this loss as per semantic structure enhancement (Section~\ref{sec:infer_res}).
+Lastly, we introduce \textbf{pairwise representation loss}, where we distinguish between correct and negative utterance-template pairs via contrastive learning to teach how certain semantically similar representations should group together (Section~\ref{sec:infer_res}).
 We compare within utterances instead of templates as to ensure unique negatives in relation to the template augmented data in Section~\ref{sec:data}.
+Defining $t_i$, $u_i$, $u_j$ same as Eq.~\ref{eq:p_contrast},~\ref{eq:u_contrast}, (note we draw negative mini-batch representations from utterances), the pairwise loss function is defined as: